lsst-dm/dmtn-167/index.rst

 The naming conventions for these collections are codified by the `lsst.obs.base.Instrument`_ class's ``make*Name`` methods.
 The highest-level collections are always defined as ``CHAINED`` collection "pointers" to other versioned collections.

-In the case of raw data, we propose three levels of collections:
+In the case of raw data (including both science observations and raw calibrations), we propose three levels of collections:

  - ``<instrument>/raw/all``: the ``RUN`` collection into which all raws for that instrument are originally ingested.
  - ``<instrument>/raw/good/<ticket>``: a ``TAGGED`` collection containing a curated subset of all raws that do not contain problems (e.g. tracking issues, airplanes, etc.), named according to the ticket (e.g. ``DM-98765``) on which the curation work was done.